BerkeleyTrue/rxjs-redux-and-wizardry/README.md

-# React, RxJS, and You
+# RxJS: Redux and Wizardy

 ## How to start
 ```